 The concept that two minutes of power posing (for example, standing feet apart with hands on hips) increases testosterone (a power hormone) and decreases cortisol (a hormone associated with stress) was popularized by Amy Cuddy’s TED talk about her 2010 social psychology study.

 These impressive results were quoted in various body language blogs and speeches (including mine).

-But recent backlash from Dana Carney, Cuddy’s co-researcher, and the inability of other universities to replicate the results, have thrown doubt on this assertion.
+But backlash from Dana Carney, Cuddy’s co-researcher, and the inability of other universities to replicate the results have thrown doubt on this assertion.

 What you can still rely on, however, is that good posture (standing or sitting tall with head held high, both feet firmly on the floor and shoulders back) makes you look and feel more confident.

-Of course, crossed arms often does indicate resistance, but it can also mean many other things – or nothing at all – depending on the individual and the situation.
+Of course, crossed arms often do indicate resistance, but it can also mean many other things – or nothing at all – depending on the individual and the situation.

 If a person sits in a chair that doesn’t have armrests, it increases the likelihood of crossed arms – as does a chilly room temperature.